abhi3700/My_Learning_DeFi/README.md

 	- Anyone can trade trustlessly
 	- Anyone can provide fund (also called liquidity) to a liquidity pool.
 Hence, they can be market maker on exchange.
 In return, they earn fees for providing liquidity.
 * An AMM is a type of decentralized exchange (DEX) protocol that relies on a mathematical formula to price assets.
 Instead of using an order book like a traditional exchange, assets are priced according to a pricing algorithm.
+* The basic AMM works as a series of pools of two assets (say, ETH, the foundational currency of the Ethereum blockchain,  and DAI, an Ethereum token designed to hold its value against the U.S. dollar).
+The price offered by the AMM does not reference the external world.
+In the simplest form, it’s just a function of the ratio of the two assets.
+So if there were 1 ETH in the pool and 2,000 DAI, 1 DAI would cost 0.0005 ETH and 1 ETH would cost 2,000 DAI.

 #### AMM Formula
 * Uniswap - [Whitepaper](https://hackmd.io/C-DvwDSfSxuh-Gd4WKE_ig)